 A stone’s throw away, Galeria Maior is a tiny but perfectly formed space, a deceptively potent little outfit that collaborates with major international art fairs in a bid to promote contemporary artists.

 Top art galleries in Santanyí

 The narrow alleys of Santanyí in Mallorca’s south bear witness to its status as an artist haven.
-In June each year, upwards of 20 exhibition spaces participate in the town’s bustling Art Fair.

 Every Wednesday and Saturday from 10:00 h to 14:00 h, the Gemma Leys gallery in Santanyí is opened up to visitors.
 Drawing upon her worldwide travel experiences, Dutch-born Gemma creates intricate oil and pigment paintings, some incorporating exquisite inscriptions of poems by Pablo Neruda, and striking symbolism.

 Although more known for swanky restaurants and bars, Puerto Portals also has a slice of culture in the form of NURU Gallery & Lifestyle Store.
 This gallery opened in June 2019 to create a new space for modern art in one of Mallorca’s prime locations, where Jordi Mollà exhibits his pop-art-inspired paintings.
 Domingo Zapata also exhibits his infamous Panda Series here and Markus Tollman is the third high-profile painter to show his paintings at the gallery.
 Landscape photographer Jörg Wanderer will also be present with four large works, graphical in style.
 Two taken in Palma and two more shot on his travels around the world.
 The Nuru Gallery sets its focus on contemporary art and is well worth a visit, not only for art collectors.